yorku-ease/DataMigrationBenchmarkingTool/README.md

 - Databases: Docker
 While it's possible to deploy everything on one machine, it's recommended to use separate machines, preferably in different locations.
 This setup adds a touch of realism to the migration process, accounting for potential network delays in the evaluation.

+## Setting up the environment

+In our Git repository, you'll find a dedicated deployment folder.
+Inside this folder, there are distinct subfolders—databases, controller, and reporter—each designed for download onto their respective machines.

 ## Configuration
 <details><summary> Kafka Cluster</summary>
 <br />